SHAURYASINGH01/Spotify-Clone/README.md

 # Spotify-Clone
-How Spotify Website look-like we make similar one
+How Spotify Website look-like i make similar one.